 I'm an Associate Professor in Information School, an Adjunct Associate Professor in Paul G. Allen School of Computer Science & Engineering, and an Adjunct Associate Professor in Human Centered Design & Engineering (HCDE) at University of Washington (UW).
-Last year I was a Visiting Research Scientist at Spotify and currently I'm an Amazon Scholar.
+In 2018, I was a Visiting Research Scientist at Spotify and in 2019, an Amazon Scholar.
 Prior to UW, I was an Associate Professor at Rutgers University.
 Currently I am also a Visiting Researcher with Microsoft AI.

 I received my PhD in Information Science from University of North Carolina (UNC) at Chapel Hill.
 I hold an MTech, Computer Science & Engineering from Indian Institute of Technology (IIT) Madras, India and an MS, Computer Science from University of Massachusetts (UMass) Amherst.
 I have published and talked extensively on topics related to social and collaborative information seeking, interactive information retrieval, and social media.
 I have served as a consultant to the United Nations Data Analytics on various Data Science projects involving social and political issues, peacekeeping, climate change, and energy.

 At UW, I direct the InfoSeeking Lab, as well as special interest groups on Neural IR, Social Information Seeking, and Sensor-Aware Information Seeking Behavior.
 If you are interested in working with me, please check out these research groups/labs before contacting me.
 Look at my research themes, currently funded projects, and a list of my current and past students.